The word miracle, from the old Latin word miraculum, means something wonderful and involves the

 created of a triangle that seems to spin counterclockwise inside two polygons that spin clockwise.
 The things chaotically mixed together by the

 spin of the universe are organized by this geometry.
-This is like the stationary pole star and the procession of the other stars around it.
+This is like the stationary pole star and the precession of the other stars around it.

 This spinning image is my exact tracing of side 1 of the Phaistos Disk (color inverted).